-During the period of the Land Wars in the 1860s, there was an active resurgence.
-The charismatic Tawhiao Matutaera Te Wherowhero, paramount chief and second Maori king, personified resistance to Pakeha invasion; his face was exquisitely adorned, and he encouraged the art's revival.10 But towards the close of the nineteenth century, the pukanohi, the fully marked face, was seen less and less.
-This prompted a series of souvenir cartes visites by various photographers, and powerfully crafted portraits by artists like Goldie11 and Lindauer.12 Maori storytelling also offers this complex whakatauki, or saying:
+Charismatic Tawhiao Matutaera Te Wherowhero, paramount chief and Second Maori King, personified resistance to Pakeha invasion; his face was exquisitely adorned, and he encouraged the art's revival 17

+But towards the close of the nineteenth century, the pukanohi, the fully marked face, was seen less and less.
+This prompted a series of souvenir cartes visites by various photographers, and powerfully crafted portraits by artists like Goldie18 and Lindauer19.

+Maori storytelling also offers this complex whakatauki, or saying

 Kei muri i te awe kapara, he tangata ke Mana e noho te ao nei, he ma.
-After the tattooed face, someone with unmarked skin May claim this world.13
+After the tattooed face, someone with unmarked skin May claim this world.20

-For at least two generations into the twentieth century, the pukanohi was rarely seen, although there are still aged Maori who recall their childhood and teenage years looking in awe at the faded markings on a venerable old man's face.
+For at least two generations into the twentieth century, the pukanohi was rarely seen, though there are still aged Maori who recall their childhood and teenage years looking in awe at the faded markings on a venerable old man's face.

-For women, the situation was different; their tradition continued, uninterrupted, though the technology witnessed a subtle shift from the scarification of chisels to the flatter technique of needle clusters bound to a punching stick.
-Over the first four decades of the twentieth century, many women were thus marked, as Michael King observed:
+For women, the situation was different; their tradition continued, uninterrupted, though the technology witnessed a subtle shift from the scarification of chisels, to the flatter technique of needle clusters bound to a punching stick.
+Over a the first four decades of the twentieth century, many women were thus marked, as Michael King observes

-A full moko was more obtrusively Maori and less easily reconciled with the pervasive process of Europeanization and newly acquired aesthetic tastes.
+A full moke was more obtrusively Maori and less easily reconciled with the pervasive process of Europeanization and newly acquired aesthetic tastes.
 Women, however, were less vulnerable to these pressures, and female tattooing continued for another century.
-There was no association of their moko with fighting.
-Female moko had connotations of beauty, sex appeal and marriageability, and they became very much an assertion of minority group identity.14
+There was no association of their moke with fighting.
+Female